Charged-current non-standard neutrino interactions at Daya Bay: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Professor Jiajun Liao for useful discussions and suggestions on various aspects of the NSI effect in reactor neutrino oscillation experiments.
-The Daya Bay experiment is supported in part by the Ministry of Science and Technology of China, the U.S. Department of Energy, the Chinese Academy of Sciences, the CAS Center for Excellence in Particle Physics, the National Natural Science Foundation of China, the Guangdong provincial government, the Shenzhen municipal government, the China General Nuclear Power Group, the Research Grants Council of the Hong Kong Special Administrative Region of China, the Ministry of Education in Taiwan, the U.S. National Science Foundation, the Ministry of Education, Youth, and Sports of the Czech Republic, the Charles University Research Centre UNCE, and the Joint Institute of Nuclear Research in Dubna, Russia.
+The Daya Bay experiment is supported in part by the Ministry of Science and Technology of China, the U.S. Department of Energy, the Chinese Academy of Sciences, the National Natural Science Foundation of China, the New Cornerstone Science Foundation, the Guangdong provincial government, the Shenzhen municipal government, the China General Nuclear Power Group, the Research Grants Council of the Hong Kong Special Administrative Region of China, the Ministry of Education in Taiwan, the U.S. National Science Foundation, the Ministry of Education, Youth, and Sports of the Czech Republic, the Charles University Research Centre UNCE, and the Joint Institute of Nuclear Research in Dubna, Russia.
 We acknowledge Yellow River Engineering Consulting Co., Ltd., and China Railway 15th Bureau Group Co., Ltd., for building the underground laboratory.
 We are grateful for the cooperation from the China Guangdong Nuclear Power Group and China Light $\&$ Power Company.